CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching

-where $\mathcal{D}^{i}$ is the probability matrix for $i$-th patch, with the shape of $\mathbb{R}^{N \times N}$.
-Sigmoid function $\sigma$ projects the values to probabilities.
 Since our goal is to filter out the adverse effects of irrelevant channels, we further perform Bernoulli resampling on the probability matrices to obtain binary mask matrix $\mathcal{M}^{i}$ with the same shape.
 Higher probability $\mathcal{D}^{i}_{l,m}$ results in $\mathcal{M}^{i}_{l,m}$ closer to 1, indicating a relationship between channel $l$ and channel $m$.
 And we manually keep the diagonal items to $1$.
-To ensure the propagation of gradients, we use the Gumbel Softmax reparameterization trick~\citep{jang2016categorical} during Bernoulli resampling.
+To ensure the propagation of gradients, we use the Gumbel Softmax reparameterization trick~\citep{jang2017categorical} during Bernoulli resampling.

-\textbf{Channel-Masked Transformer Layer.} After the patch-wise mask generator outputs the mask matrices for frequency bands, we utilize the transformer layer to further capture the fine-grained channel correlations.
+\textbf{Channel-Masked Transformer Layer.} After the \textit{Mask Generator} outputs the mask matrices for frequency bands, we utilize the transformer layer to further capture the fine-grained channel correlations.
 The Layer Normalization is applied before each attention block to mitigate the over-focusing phenomenon on frequency components with larger amplitudes~\citep{piao2024fredformer}:

-Empirically, we utilize the masked attention mechanism to further model the fine-grained interrelationships among relevent channels and integrate the mask in a calculated way to keep the propagation of gradients:
+where $\mathrm{P^\prime}^{i} \in \mathbb{R}^{N \times d}$ and $\mathrm{P^\ast}^{i} \in \mathbb{R}^{N \times d}$ are the hidden representation and the normalized representation of $i$-th patch, respectively.
+Empirically, we utilize the masked attention mechanism to further model the fine-grained interrelationships among relevant channels and integrate the mask matrix in a calculated way to keep the propagation of gradients: